Once in a while you meet a person

 "Jeffrey Scott has written the definitive

 writing.
 Infused with humor and a love of the craft, this book is filled

 with the practical information one needs to get started, and is a great

-resource for producers, directors and executives already
+resource for producers, directors and executives already in the

 "Jeffrey Scott is without a doubt the most

 Action, comedy--he does it all, and very, very well.
 I LOVED this book!

 Maybe if I had read it twenty years ago I would have stayed a writer and

 not become an executive."

-"Jeffrey's book contains everything you need to know about writing for animation
+"Jeffrey's book contains everything you need

-a must for anyone interested in excelling
+a must for anyone interested in excelling in the field."

 CEO & Chairman